 Delay in effective date of order.
-The five-day delay in the effective date of a withholding order will avoid the employer's need to compute the amount to be withheld for only part of a pay period and will permit the employer to process the order in a business-like way rather than having to withhold on earnings due on the date the order is received.
+The five-day delay in the effective date of a withholding order will avoid the need to compute the amount to be withheld for only part of a pay period and will permit the employer to process the order in a businesslike way rather than having to withhold on earnings due on the date the order is received.

 Reduction in number of wage garnishments.
-The protection afforded the earnings of low-income employees will reduce the number of cases where deductions are required, and the \$10 minimum on the amount to be withheld will avoid the need for employers to deduct small amounts where the employer's cost of compliance may exceed the amount received by the creditor.
+The protection afforded the earnings of low income employees will reduce the number of cases where deductions are required, and the \$10 minimum on the amount to be withheld will avoid the need to deduct small amounts where the cost to the employer may exceed the amount received by the creditor.

 Monthly payment.
-The provision for monthly payment of withheld earnings by the employer will avoid the necessity of preparing and sending a check for the withheld earnings after each payday.
+The provision for monthly payment of withheld earnings will avoid the necessity of preparing and sending a check for the withheld earnings after each payday.